June 2019 - Vision Anywhere 3.3

-As part of VA 3.3 we are introducing the framework for using clinical calculators and data entry templates.
-These will be released independently of the Vision Anywhere release process as it forms part of the Outcomes Manager delivery mechanism.
-To start with, the following clinical calculators are available to download:
+As part of Vision Anywhere v3.3 we are introducing the framework for using clinical calculators and data entry templates.
+These will be released independently of the Vision Anywhere release process as they form part of the Outcomes Manager delivery mechanism.
+Initially, the following clinical calculators are available to download:

 - Diabetes Risk